litvinok/phplame/README.md

     --verbose       Show status for each testcase
     --nocolor       Disallow colored bash
-    --average       Enable average time for casetest of report (default: false)
+    --average       Enable average time for casetest of report (default: false) --time          Source time for check.
+May be user, sys or real as default

 Features
 ------------